ShuYingAmberChen/ShuYingAmberChen/README.md

 &nbsp;
 <h3>🏆 My Projects </h3>

-- [PageWise](https://site123103.nicepage.io/Home.html):point_left:An AI-powered document manager
+- [PageWise](https://site123103.nicepage.io/Home.html) :point_left: An AI-powered document manager
 <img src="https://github.com/ShuYingAmberChen/ShuYingAmberChen/blob/main/img/W210%20Capstone%20Project%20-%20Week%208%20Update%20-%20Team%205.jpg" width = 40%>
   - As a group of 4 data scientist, we are developing an application using machine learning models and NLP to classify thousands of documents into user-defined categories and help corporate users to manage and search documents.
 Our objective is to enhance team productivity, improve corporate governance and reduce file storage cost.